 Implementing redundancy in cybersecurity

 Implementing redundancy in cybersecurity involves a series of steps, from identifying critical systems and data, to choosing the right type of redundancy, to testing and maintaining the redundant systems.
+An essential aspect of this process is disaster recovery, which ensures minimal downtime and quick recovery after disruptive events.
 In the following sections, we will explore these steps in detail.

 It’s important to note that implementing redundancy is not a one-time task, but an ongoing process.
 It requires regular monitoring, testing, and updating to ensure the redundant systems are functioning properly and are able to take over in the event of a failure.